Cisco Secure Workload

 A core feature of SASE and Zero Trust is that it removes the excessive trust once required to allow entities to connect and collaborate.
 Within a zero-trust environment, our implicit trust in traditional networks is replaced with explicit identity-based trust with a default denial.
 With an identity-based trust solution, we are not just looking at IP addresses to determine trust levels.
 After all, they are just binary, deemed a secure private or a less trustworthy public.
 This assumption is where all of our problems started.
 They are just ones and zeros.

 To improve your security posture, it would be best to stop relying primarily on IP addresses and network locations as a proxy for trust.
 We have been doing this for decades.
-There is minimal context to place a policy with the legacy constructs.
+There is minimal context in placing a policy with legacy constructs.
 To determine the trust of a requesting party, we need to examine multiple contextual aspects, not just IP addresses.

 And the contextual aspects are continuously assessed for security posture.
 This is a much better way to manage risk and allows you to look at the entire picture before deciding to enter the network or access a resource.